SLASEO0C July 2018 – August 2025 DAC61416 , DAC71416 , DAC81416

 BRDCAST-DATA[15:0]

-Writing to the BRDCAST register forces those DAC channels that have been set to broadcast in the BRDCONFIG register to update its data register data to the BRDCAST-DATA one.
+15-0 BRDCAST-DATA[15:0] W 0h Writing to the BRDCAST register forces the DAC channels that are set to broadcast in the BRDCONFIG register to update the respective register data to the new data in the BRDCAST register.
+Data are MSB aligned in straight-binary format as follows:

 DAC81416: { DATA[15:0] }